WorldBrain/direct-linking-backend/README.md

 * **Dev shortcuts**: Configurable routines for repetitive actions to test the application while developing.
 These are triggered and configured by passing in one or more --dev commands.

 This seperation allows every component to be unit/integration tested with various levels of isolation.
 In main.ts, you can see how these parts are glued together  :)

+## Front-end

+Currently, the front-end consist of:
+* The HTML template, which has some simple data replaced, marked with $TITLE$, $URL$ and $QUOTE$ tags
+* The CSS, preprocessed with precss and postcss in dev-server.ts
+* The JS, currently not transpiled

+When editing the CSS, please edit assets/src/styles.less (not actually LESS, but named as such to make IDE happy.)
+The HTML and JS can be directly edited in assets/build/.